 See the CBI website for more information.

 The University is deeply committed to providing a safe, inclusive and supportive learning environment for graduate students.
 We are taking steps to further strengthen that commitment.
 The CARE network—our nationally recognized program for confidentially receiving help with almost any academic, emotional, physical or social concern—has a staff member who is specifically dedicated to serving AS&E graduate students.
 Faculty, students, and trainees have established a Commission on Women and Gender Equity in Academia to conduct a broad review of the policies, procedures, and culture that affect women and LGBTQI individuals in the academic settings of the University.
 Our Ombudsperson Program for PhD candidates and post-doctoral fellows adds a layer of confidential and independent support for reporting inappropriate behavior or other concerns.
 Our goal is to provide a first-class research and training environment in which faculty, students and staff are united by mutual respect and the love of science.
-Find more University resources and information on this website or talk to our program coordinator if you have questions.
+Find more resources and information on the University's Culture of Respect website or talk to our program coordinator if you have questions.

 For more information regarding our graduate program, please contact: